Kosovar civil society: Kosovo under Yugoslavia

 The province of Kosovo was a part of Yugoslavia since its creation in 1943.
 After the 1974 Yugoslavian constitution, it was made an autonomous province that had status similar to the other Yugoslavian republics without giving it full rights.
 This lasted until Slobodan Milošević came into power in 1988, when he changed the legal status of the province and started a campaign to purge Albanians from the government and education system.
 The response was the creation of parallel societies in Kosovo, one controlled from Belgrade and one created by the local Albanian population.
 A few of these organizations still exist, but all were focused on providing basic services, such as education and healthcare.

-Civil society directly before the war
+Directly before the war

 This period of time is characterized by a legal environment that severely restricted the amount of NGOs and their effectiveness.
 In addition to the legal constrictions, there were also security concerns that limited the number of NGOs.

 The Mother Teresa Society was one such organization that provided health care services; The Council for the Defense of Human Rights and Freedoms collected and recorded information about human rights violations.
 These NGOs lasted through the war and are still active in the community to date.

-Civil society directly after the war
+Directly after the war

 This period is characterized by the increased effectiveness of NGOs due to changes in the legal and security situation in Kosovo.
 The focus of the NGOs was on reconstruction, of infrastructure and residences, and humanitarian aid.